-If you feel overwhelmed, then it’s time to start saying no. It doesn’t make you a bad person, but it does make you a healthier one.
+If you're feeling overwhelmed, it's time to start saying no. It doesn't make you a bad person, but it will make you a happier healthier one.

 - Often we can feel like we have so much to do, so many people to please, and like we're being pulled in so many different directions.
 Take some time out for yourself, and politely decline offers that you don't feel up to.

 - Taking a step back will give you the time to self-reflect and really look after yourself, which will give you the time to recover and get yourself back into a normal state of mind.

 4. It's time to ditch coffee and alcohol (don't worry, it's only temporary)

 When we're stressed we tend to turn to coffee in the morning to help us get things done, and alcohol in the evening to help us rewind - this doesn't help anything.
 In fact, they do the opposite and raise cortisol levels, increasing your stress in the long run.

 - If you're looking for a morning boost, swap the coffee for Maca Root Powder to give you the energy you're seeking.
 We love Organic Maca Root Powder by The Natural Health Market.

 - Manage your alcohol intake to avoid chronic stress.
 Instead, replace alcohol with herbal tea and try yoga to destress.
 We love Niche Tea, TeaPigs, and Pukka Tea.

 5. Look on the bright side of life